 If a review identifies any issues with a report, such as information that needs to be expanded or findings that need to be modified, investigators will look to collect new evidence or conduct additional examination and analysis of existing evidence.

 DIPs are individuals or organisations outside the ATSB who possess direct knowledge of the circumstances surrounding the incident or accident.

-Once an ATSB report is approved, it is released to DIPs prior to its public release and approved safety issues and recommendations are formally communicated to the relevant parties.
-The report is then released publicly on the ATSB website and communicated on social media channels.
+Once an ATSB report is approved, it is prepared for public release and approved safety issues and recommendations are formally communicated to the relevant parties.
+The report is then released publicly on the ATSB website and shared on social media, to ATSB subscribers via email and with the media.
 The progress of safety action to address ATSB recommendations is tracked and communicated, on an ongoing basis, via the ATSB website.